Apostrophe

 New user permissions Activating this module will also alter the "Users" modal.
 In the permissions tab, there will now be four sections.
 The top-most is a toggle that disables site log-in for the user.

 The second section allows for selecting groups created through the "Groups" menu.
 Each user can have any number of groups assigned.
+These permissions are additive.

 Example